radiodan-archive/project/docs/case_construction.md

 This is a first pass at a set set of instructions.
 We're still testing it.
 So far it looks like we need to move step 11 to after step 7.

-In general: the case is designed (by Victor Johannsen) to be something that can be changed and adapted to the size of different components.
+In general: the case is designed (by [Victor Johannsen](https://twitter.com/victordons)) to be something that can be changed and adapted to the size of different components.

-Here we use a USB amp and a 5cm diameter speaker but we've made versions with miniature speakers instead, though you may need to increase he number of corner pieces and make the side pieces wider.
+Here we use a USB amp and a 5cm diameter speaker, but we've also experimented with versions with [cheap miniature speakers](http://www.amazon.co.uk/Veho-Rechargeable-Speaker-iPods-Players/dp/B002CS2T4I/ref=sr_1_1) instead, though in that case you may need to increase he number of corner pieces and make the side pieces wider (and the sound won't be as good).

 It's also designed to be laser cut in 3mm acrylic or MDF, but we have made versions successfully in cardboard, although the button press movements mean that the top piece and supporting side bar need to be quite stiff.
 You can event cut the pieces out yourself with a craft knife, though we're working on a simpler, squarer version for that.

-We have struggled with finding an effective and simple way to connect the rotary encoders to the Pi's GPIO, because the encoders connectors are versy close to gether and they use up most of the ports on the GPIO.
+We have struggled with finding an effective and simple way to connect the rotary encoders to the Pi's GPIO, because the encoders' connectors are very close to gether and they use up most of the ports on the GPIO.
 We are working on a simpler version with two buttons.

 For getting the software working, see [getting started](getting_started.markdown)